Why Does EM Software Cost a Fortune?

 Because of this complexity, the software market for large enterprises has become self-reinforcing—once a platform is widely adopted, switching becomes increasingly difficult.
 Companies invest millions in licenses, training, and workflow integration, making any transition costly and disruptive.
 On top of these natural switching costs, vendors introduce additional lock-in mechanisms, such as proprietary file formats, long-term licensing agreements, and deep integrations with other enterprise systems.
 As a result, even if alternative solutions emerge, the inertia of existing investments and built-in vendor constraints keep companies tied to their current platforms.

 The end result is a market where the products and pricing are shaped by enterprise requirements - everything from feature sets to integration capabilities is built around what large organizations need to operate efficiently, and priced at a premium because of the high switching costs.
-Considering these characteristics, it’s no surprise that the financial performance of enterprise-grade simulation software suites is so remarkable.
-If you had invested 16.000 today (in 2025), compared to $520 if you had invested the same ammount in the S&P 500 index.

 Licensing Strategies That Shut Out Small Players